 Similarly, there is no single definition of the types of materials that determine what special collections are.
 At Yale, special collections may consist of (but are not necessarily limited to) any or all of the following types of materials:

-At Yale, special collections are held by several of our libraries and library departments.
-Some, like Manuscripts and Archives and the Beinecke Rare Book and Manuscript Library, only hold special collection materials, while others, like the Irving S. Gilmore Music Library, hold special collections along with more conventional library materials.
+At Yale, special collections are held by several of our libraries and museums.
+Some, like Manuscripts and Archives and the Beinecke Rare Book and Manuscript Library, only hold special collection materials.
+Others, like the Yale Center for British Art, hold special collections and museum collections, which are managed separately.
+Still others, like the Irving S. Gilmore Music Library, hold special collections along with more conventional, circulating library materials.

 Arts Library Special Collections, Robert B. Haas Family Arts Library